edcarp/shell-genomics-eddie/_episodes/01-introduction.md

 {: .bash}
 {: .callout}

-Let's look at how our file system is organized.
+Now, let's look at how our file system is organized.

 At the top is our home directory, which holds all our
 subdirectories and files.